 A ten-time Emmy Award winner, Mike earned his Bachelor of Science degree in journalism from the William Allen White School of Journalism at the University of Kansas.

-Mike Jerrick tries pretzel chicken at Ya Gotta Try This.
+FOX 29's Mike Jerrick tries out Elwood for Ya Gotta Try This.